ammdias/finctrl/MANUAL.md

      If a text value has single-quotes, use double-quotes to envelop it and vice-versa.

+   * Number values must be positive integers (only decimal digits allowed).

    * List values, used when entering tags, are text values separated by commas.
      Same rule applies as for text values: if any value of the list has spaces or quotes, the whole list must be enveloped by the other kind of quotes.
      Example:
      * `food,vegetables`
      * `'car, washing liquid'`
+ *

 7. If a line of the output of a command is longer than the terminal width, it will be truncated and end with an ellipsis (`...`).
 If the output has more